|Title:||Associate Head Coach|

 Several of Beckley’s pupils have parlayed their success at The Citadel into opportunities on the professional level, including five who were selected in the MLB Amateur Draft.
 First baseman Chip Cannon, who was named to the Collegiate Baseball/Louisville Slugger All-America team as a senior in 2004, was selected in the eighth round by the Blue Jays in 2004.

 In 2006 shortstop Matt Matulia was picked by the Cubs followed by first baseman Chris McGuiness (Red Sox, 2009), catcher Richard Jones (Cubs, 2009) and second baseman Bryan Altman (Padres, 2010).
-McGuiness is on 25-man major league roster of the Indians after being taken in the Rule 5 Draft in December 2012.
+McGuiness made his major league debut with the Texas Rangers during the 2013 campaign.

 Second baseman Jon Aughey signed as a free agent with the Royals in 2005 while shortstop David Griffin played with the Evansville Otters of the independent Frontier League from 2002-03.